 As described in Notes 2 and 9 to the financial statements, as of December 31, 2023, the Company's goodwill balance assigned to the On-Demand Talent reporting unit was \$109,018,000.
 The Company tests for impairment of goodwill at the reporting unit level at least annually and whenever events occur or circumstances indicate that a carrying amount of goodwill may not be recoverable.
 The Company determines the fair value of the On-Demand Talent reporting unit using a discounted cash flow methodology.
 An impairment charge is recognized for the amount by which the carrying value of the reporting unit exceeds its fair value; however, the loss recognized is not to exceed the total amount of goodwill allocated to that reporting unit.
-When determining the fair value of the On-Demand Talent reporting costs, and discount rates.
+When determining the fair value of the On-Demand Talent reporting unit management makes significant estimates and assumptions, including revenue growth rates, projected operating costs, and discount rates.